Managing rental housing for people disabled by

 It is essential that the building manager is trained by someone from the outside who is in a position of authority.
 This could be a physician or an experienced manager of another similar housing facility.
 A mentor relationship on an ongoing basis would be best.

-The author has lived in two MCS housing facilities in Texas and has visited several others.
+The author has lived in two MCS housing facilities and has visited several others.
 He has served as assistant manager of one MCS housing facility.